hoangduytran/blender-manual/manual/modeling/geometry_nodes/curve/operations/interpolate_curves.rst

    .. note::

-      Internally this node mixes the data from multiple guide curves, with the maximum number of sources depending on the *Max Neighbor* input.
+      Internally this node mixes the data from multiple guide curves, with the maximum number of sources depending on the *Max Neighbors* input.
 This output is only the index of the curve with the largest weight.

 Closest Weight